rcalves82/all-test/README.md

 **Web Testing**
 - In the "e2e/web" directory are the test files.
 - In the "support/web" directory are the commands or methods used in the test scenarios.
-- In the "web_data.js" file are the test masses only for web tests
+- In the "web_data.js" file are the test masses only for web tests.